westonkd/aircana/README.md

 ## Intro

-Aircana is a CLI for creating **distributable Claude Code plugins** with per-agent knowledge bases.
-Generate team-shareable plugins where agents have access to curated documentation from Confluence and public websites.
+Aircana is a CLI for generating [Claude Code plugins](https://docs.claude.com/en/docs/claude-code/plugins) with per-agent knowledge bases.
+Each agent gets a curated knowledge base synced from Confluence (label-based) or web URLs, yielding more relevant, predictable, and project-specific results than general-purpose agents.

-**Key Features:**

-**Plugin Generation**: Create Claude Code plugins with proper manifests, agents, commands, and hooks using ERB templates.

-**Per-Agent Knowledge Bases**: Each agent gets dedicated documentation synced from Confluence (label-based) or web URLs, automatically converted to Markdown.

-**Manifest-Based Tracking**: Knowledge sources are tracked in version-controlled manifest.json files.
-Team members independently refresh content using `aircana agents refresh`, keeping actual knowledge out of git (avoids bloat and sensitivity concerns).
+Knowledge bases automatically refresh once daily on session start, keeping agents up-to-date without manual intervention.
+Knowledge sources are tracked in version-controlled manifests, so team members can independently refresh content while keeping actual documentation out of git.

-**Team Distribution**: Share plugins via Git repositories or Claude Code plugin marketplaces.
-Team members can refresh knowledge bases from tracked sources without manual syncing.

-**Complete Development Workflow**: Optional five-phase workflow (plan, record, execute, review, apply-feedback) with specialized agents for systematic feature development.

-**Hook Management**: Event-driven automation through Claude Code hooks with support for multiple hook types.

-Aircana's tools are built on "human-in-the-loop" principles, providing structure and knowledge management for AI-assisted development workflows.

 ## How can I try it?